JPedroAmorim/job-ios-challenge/README.md

 - [x] Allow the user to save a series as a favorite.
 - [x] Allow the user to delete a series from the favorites list.
 - [x] Allow the user to browse their favorite series in alphabetical order, and click on one to see its details.
+- [x] Create a people search by listing the name and image of the person.
+- [x] After clicking on a person, the application should show the details of that person, such as: Name, Image, Series they have participated in (with a link to the series details)

 ## Prerequisites (Building)